Get Ahead On National Health Awareness Marketing

 February was Heart Month.
 It will be again next year.
 And the year after that.
 And the year after that.
 You probably started planning – and I mean serious planning – your Heart Month awareness campaign somewhere between three months to three minutes before February 1.

-“Let’s face it, there’s a lot of awareness to tackle even as you continue to manage the steady stream of physician and administration requests for marketing support”
+“Let’s face it, there’s a lot of awareness to tackle even as you continue to manage the steady stream of physician and administration requests for Search Marketing Group and marketing support”

 That’s OK.
 If there’s one thing healthcare marketers know it’s that there is no down time.
 You were busy planning and executing your Cervical Health Awareness and/or your National Birth Defects Prevention campaigns for January.

 Before that, you were on Toy Safety Awareness for the holidays and before that it was Diabetes and Alzheimers.

 Let’s face it, there’s a lot of awareness to tackle even as you continue to manage the steady stream of physician and administration requests for marketing support.
 In September alone, there are 41 different health issues named in day, week, or month recognitions.
 I’m not complaining.
 We need that awareness.
 In fact, we need more health awareness, that’s why you should read these tinnitec reviews.

 So, how do we as healthcare marketers get ahead?